gbdixg/gbdixg.github.io/_posts/2019-01-12-diy-wireless-suppression.md

 #### Why is this a problem?

 * Corporate WIFI can suffer from slow-down due to contention or distance to the Access Point.
 An available Ethernet connection will provide a more reliable speed.
 * Some corporate WIFI networks are not routed to the Intranet and require a VPN connection.
-WIFI should disconnected when corprate Ethernet is connected to avoid routing failures.
+WIFI should be disconnected when corprate Ethernet is connected to avoid routing failures.
 * DHCP address pools can be depleted if all the office clients are consuming two IP addresses unexpectedly.
 * I.T.
-Security teams often want guaranteea that a laptop cannot be connected to public WIFI at the same time as corporate Ethernet (even though routing does not occur by default and Windows Firewall applies per-connection profiles)
+Security teams often want guarantees that a laptop cannot be connected to public WIFI at the same time as corporate Ethernet (even though routing does not occur by default and Windows Firewall applies per-connection profiles)

 #### How does Windows work with multiple active network connections?